foreverLoveWisdom/foreverLoveWisdom/README.md

 > Changeability is the only design metric that matters; code that's easy to change is well-designed

-> This book is about designing object software.
-Like many human endeavors, design is part art, part engineering, and part guesswork and experimentation.
+> Like many human endeavors, design is part art, part engineering, and part guesswork and experimentation.
 Discipline, hard work, inspiration, and sound technique all play their parts